saberland/saber/packages/saber-plugin-query-posts/README.md

 ### Data Injected in Post Pages

-You can access the detailed info of the tags of a post page via `this.page.tags`, for instance:
+You can access the detailed info of the tags of a post page via `this.page.tagsInfo`, for instance:

 ```yaml
 tags: